 Response Batch File

-This is a zip-compressed file containing the response files and report file for an input batch.
+This is a zip-compressed file containing the response files for an input batch.

 The response batch file name is the same as the input batch file name with a prefix of ‘RESP’.
 It is in the following format: